jason137/gads_26/lec05/transf.md

 of this second condition is the fact that the transformation of the *k*th percentile is the *k*th percentile of the transformed values; therefore the values in the 5NS don't need to be recalculated to be accurately transformed.

+Note that moment-based statistics such as the mean and standard deviation don't hold up to transformations of any kind; the mean of a set of values is different than the mean of twice each value (a linear transformation).

 ## 2. `log` & `sqrt`